Introduction: Micro Finance Institution

 - To create self-employment opportunities for the underprivileged;

-- To empower rural people in simple skills by training them and enable them to utilize the available resources and contribute to employment and income generation in rural areas.
+- To empower rural people in simple skills by training them and enabling them to utilize the available resources and contribute to employment and income generation in rural areas.

 Different types of microfinance institutions in India

-The microfinance institutions are developed in order to cope with the financial challenges in financially backward areas.
-There are two types of groups organised by microfinance institutions that are offering credit, insurance, and financial training to the rural population in India.
+Microfinance institutions are developed in order to cope with the financial challenges in financially backward areas.
+There are two types of groups organized by microfinance institutions that are offering credit, insurance, and financial training to the rural population in India.
 These are:

 1. Joint Liability Group (JLG)

 A Self Help Group is a type of formal or informal group of individuals with similar socio-economic backgrounds.
 These small entrepreneurs temporarily come together for a short duration and generate a common fund for their business needs.
-These groups are generally classified as non-profit organisations.
+These groups are generally classified as non-profit organizations.
 The group takes care of the recovery of debt.
-One of the advantage of micro-finance is that there is no requirement of a collateral in this kind of group lending.
+One of the advantages of micro-finance is that there is no requirement for collateral in this kind of group lending.
 The interest rates are generally low and fixed especially for women.
 Various banks had tie-ups with SHGs with a vision to improve financial inclusion in the rural parts of the country.

 Brief Procedure to be Followed for Set-Up Micro Finance Business

-- Step-1: The Applicant Company should abide with the registration requirement under the Companies Act 2013 / Reserve Bank of India/ Multi-State Cooperative Societies Act, 2002 / Societies Registration Act, 1860 and / or Indian Trust Act 1882.
+- Step-1: The Applicant Company should abide by the registration requirement under the Companies Act 2013 / Reserve Bank of India/ Multi-State Cooperative Societies Act, 2002 / Societies Registration Act, 1860 and/or Indian Trust Act 1882.

 - Step-2: The applicant company should have sufficient net worth according to the microfinance business requirement.

-- Step-3: Determining risk-bearing capacity and structure your business.
+- Step-3: Determining risk-bearing capacity and structuring your business.

-- Step-4: Proceed for registration with regulation agency and obtain the necessary permits/license.
+- Step-4: Proceed for registration with a regulation agency and obtain the necessary permits/licenses.

 - Step-5: After the satisfaction of all requirements the regulation agency shall grant registration certificate and necessary permits/license as the case may be.